sadult/ShadeEngine/README.md

 ### Option A: Use a release build

-1. Download `Shade Engine.exe` from the repository releases.
+1. Download and install `Shade-Installer.exe` from the repository releases.
-2. Place it in a writable folder; `config.json` and `profiles.txt` are created next to it.
-3. Run it and approve the Administrator prompt.
+2. Run it and approve the Administrator prompt.

 ### Option B: Run from source